6 Ways to Effectively Manage Remote Independent Workers

-As remote work becomes more common, many enterprise managers are finding the need to shift their mindset and policies to align with a virtual work environment.
+Remote work is more common than ever before and many enterprise managers are finding the need to shift their mindset and policies to align with a virtual work environment.
 There are many benefits to remote work including increased work/life flexibility, lower costs, and often greater productivity.
 Of course, there are many challenges as well.
 In particular, it is simply more difficult to collaborate, communicate, and interact with workers.

 In order to successfully manage projects remotely, managers must find ways for their remote teams to stay connected, engaged, motivated.
 Here are six ways to set your remote workers up for success.